BEGINNER’S INTRODUCTION

 other guides include Go Proverbs (but these are only guides)

-More formally, there are an uncountable number of books on Go, we think there are two good choices to start:
+There are an uncountable number of books to help you study Go, we think there are two good choices to start:

 Go for Beginners by Kaoru Iwamoto (Amazon)